 What temperature does a slow cooker cook at?

-Slow cookers will generally heat up to about 190-210 degrees Fahrenheit (~87-99 degrees Celsius) on the Low setting and can go up to about 300 degrees Fahrenheit (~149 degrees Celsius) on the High setting.
+Slow cookers will generally heat at about 190-210 degrees Fahrenheit (~87-99 degrees Celsius) on the Low setting and up to about 300 degrees Fahrenheit (~149 degrees Celsius) on the High setting.
 However, slow cooker temperatures will vary based on cook time, brand, model, etc.

 That’s the 10,000-foot view, but now let’s dig into the nuances, including differences between the Low, High, and Warm settings.